 The five areas of Sukhothai

 The historic Old Sukhothai is divided into five areas that extend around the center of the former royal city.
 If you click on a link below, you will be taken directly to the corresponding temple or area.
-I only mention the ruins that I visited myself.
+I only mention the attractions that I visited myself.
 I’ve also marked the temples and important addresses on the map.
-Here you can also see my route because I explored the park by bike.
+Here you can also see my route because I explored the historical park by bike.

 A city wall surrounds the rectangular center of Sukhothai, which is approximately 250 hectares in size.
 The highlight in the central area is the royal temple Wat Mahathat, which is also the largest temple in the complex.
 Wat Thrapang Ngoen is located on a huge water reservoir with a Buddha looking out over the lake.
 To the north of this is Wat Sa Si on a small, idyllic island that can be reached via a bridge.
 There are a total of 16 temples within the walls.

 In the north there is a huge Khmer temple complex, which has remained very natural, with the Wat Phra Phai Luang.
 To the west of it is the famous Wat Si Chum, in which a gigantic Buddha statue sits in a narrow masonry.
+Truly an attraction.

 The ruins to the west have been less restored and are widely scattered.
-Several temple ruins lie on a hill along a road that runs on the edge of the Ramkhamhaeng National Park.
+Several sights lie on a hill along a road that runs on the edge of the Ramkhamhaeng National Park.
 After the first temple Wat Saphan Hin, the Wat Phra Bat Noi and the Wat Chedi Ngam are followed.
 A little further away is Wat Mangkorn.

 A quiet country road leads to the southern area of Sukhothai.
 Here I visited Wat Chetuphon, which is badly dilapidated, but contains a headless Buddha statue.
 In general, the environment in the south is very beautiful and you get authentic insights into the life of the residents.